 Information sources.
 The website provided above gives details of information sources.

 Areas of practice.
-Private equity and venture capital transactions; cross-border and domestic M&A; corporate governance; domestic and cross border anti-corruption statutes and ethics.
+Private equity investments; investment funds; project and corporate finance; projects; cross-border and domestic M&A; corporate governance; domestic and cross border anti-corruption statutes and ethics.

 Ashwini Vittalachar, Senior Associate

 Professional qualifications.
-Admitted to practise law in India; BAL-LLB from the University Law College, Bangalore (2006); LLM from the Law School, University of Chicago, US 2007.
+Admitted to practise law in India; BAL-LLB from the University Law College, Bangalore (2006); LLM from the Law School, University of Chicago, USA (2007)

 Areas of practice.
 Private equity and venture capital transactions; cross border and domestic acquisitions; joint ventures; general corporate and regulatory advisory matters.

-- Acted for Inventus Capital Partners, a venture capital fund, in respect of its various investments, including in the New-Delhi based companies, eTechies and Power2SME.
+- Acted for Inventus Capital Partners, a venture capital fund, in respect of its various investments, including in the New-Delhi based companies PolicyBazaar, eTechies and Power2SME.